geokit/geokit/README.markdown

 * Geoplugin.net -- another IP address geocoder

 ### The Multigeocoder
-* Multi Geocoder - provides failover for the physical location geocoders, and also IP address geocoders.
+Multi Geocoder - provides failover for the physical location geocoders, and also IP address geocoders.
+Its configured by setting Geokit::Geocoders::provider_order, and Geokit::Geocoders::ip_provider_order.
+You should call the Multi-Geocoder with its :geocode method, supplying one address parameter which is either a real street address, or an ip address.
+For example:

+		Geokit::Geocoders::MultiGeocoder.geocode("900 Sycamore Drive")

+		Geokit::Geocoders::MultiGeocoder.geocode("12.12.12.12")

 ## MULTIPLE RESULTS
 Some geocoding services will return multple results if the there isn't one clear result.